vicvega/hpfeeds-ruby/README.md

 This gem should be used to make easy to interact (publish, subscribe) with a [HPFeeds broker](https://redmine.honeynet.org/projects/hpfeeds/wiki).

-At the moment it's just a gem naked skeleton, and an idea in my mind.
-Don't know how does it takes for me to write down something...

 ## Installation

 Add this line to your application's Gemfile: